UniMath/agda-unimath/src/foundation/mere-functions.lagda.md

   {l : Level} (A : UU l)
   where

-  refl-mere-function : A ⇒ A
-  refl-mere-function = unit-trunc-Prop id
+  refl-mere-function : mere-function A A refl-mere-function = unit-trunc-Prop id
 ```